scikit-hep/boost-histogram/docs/usage/histogram.rst

 The summing accumulators (not ``Mean()`` and ``WeightedMean())``) support threaded filling.
 Pass ``threads=N`` to the fill parameter to fill with ``N`` threads (and using 0 will select the number of virtual cores on your system).
 This is helpful only if you have a large number of entries compared to your number of bins, as all non-atomic storages will make copies for each thread, and then will recombine after the fill is complete.

+Data
+^^^^

+The primary value from a histogram is always available as ``.value()``.
+The variance is available as ``.variances()``, unless you fill an unweighed histogram with weights, which will cause this to be return None, since the variance is no longer computable (use a weighted storage instead if you need the variances).
+The effective counts are available as ``.counts()``; this

 Views
 ^^^^^

-While Histograms do conform to the Python buffer protocol, the best way to get access to the contents of a histogram as a Numpy array is with ``.view()``.
+While Histograms do conform to the Python buffer protocol, the best way to get access to the raw contents of a histogram as a Numpy array is with ``.view()``.
 This way you can optionally pass ``flow=True`` to get the flow bins, and if you have an accumulator storage, you will get a View, which is a slightly augmented ndarrray subclass (see :ref:`usage-accumulators`).

 Operations